get_device_identifiers

 Get all device identifiers for forensic tracking (IMEI, serial, etc.).

-AI agents call get_device_identifiers to retrieve information from Android Forensics ADB MCP Server without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call get_device_identifiers to retrieve information from Android Forensics ADB MCP Server without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool performs a read operation that retrieves metadata and identifiers from an Android device without side effects.
 However, severity is rated 'high' rather than 'low' because device identifiers are sensitive personal information that could be misused for device tracking, spoofing, or identifying individuals if disclosed, creating significant privacy and security risks if accessed by an unauthorized or…